superestos/berkeley_graphics_Rasterizer/README.md

 Also ensure GitHub Pages is enabled for your assignment.

-Please consult this [how to build and submit assignments for CS 184](https://cs184.eecs.berkeley.edu/sp20/article/11/building-and-submitting-cs184-as) article for more information on how to setup and build the project.
+Please consult this [how to build assignments for CS184](https://cs184.eecs.berkeley.edu/sp20/article/11/building-cs184-assignments) article for more information on how to setup and build the assignment.

 As you go through the assignment, [refer to the write-up guidelines and deliverables section below](#rubric). **It is recommended that you complete each section's write-up as you finish that section.** It's generally not a good idea to wait until the end to start your writeup.
 You may also find it helpful to skim the rubric before beginning your work.